-BushCat is represented in the U.S. by AeroSport, distributor for SkyReach (Pty) Ltd., a company previously known to readers as Rainbow Aircraft, maker of the Cheetah.
+In the U.S. BushCat is represented by AeroSport, distributor for SkyReach (Pty) Ltd., a company once known to readers as Rainbow Aircraft, maker of the Cheetah.
 When SkyReach took over and professionalized the organization and marketing, they rebranded the aircraft as BushCat.
 They also made a series of positive improvements to an airplane that flew well and had singular features.
+In fact, SkyReach has demonstrated that they continuously upgrade and improve BushCat.

 Sometimes I am told I have the best job in the world.